inani47/PID/readme.md

 ---------------------------------------------------------------------------------------------------------------------------------
 # PID
 Implementation of a PID controller.
-Uses Proportional, Integral and derivative gainsto find compute control variable which is added to the current velocity to achieve target velocity.
+Uses Proportional, Integral and derivative gains to compute the control variable which is added to the current velocity to achieve target velocity.
 The controller runs infinitely till EOF is encountered.

 [![Build Status](https://travis-ci.org/inani47/PID.svg?branch=master)](https://travis-ci.org/inani47/PID)